PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 &nbsp;
-- **Statuses' colour**: Color according to the order status
+- **Statuses' color**: Color according to the order status

 ![Order statuses by category](/assets/images/2020/05/order_status_labelsx2.png "Order statuses by category")

 ***What is the goal***:

-The colours used by default to contextualize the status is based on a wide range of colours without following any real logic.
-To bring a structure and meaning to the statuses colours, the statuses are grouped in 4 colours categories:
+The colors used by default to contextualize the status is based on a wide range of colors without following any real logic.
+To bring a structure and meaning to the statuses colors, the statuses are grouped in 4 colors categories:

 - Dark blue: orders waiting for a customer action ( i.e. waiting for a bank check-in)
 - Light blue: orders waiting for a merchant action following an accepted payment
 - Green: no action needed from the merchant (i.e. when the product is delivered)
 - Red or black: special status (i.e. payment error)

-The merchants have a concise view of the work remaining to be done.
+The merchants have a concise view of the work remaining to be done between the order to be prepared and the delivered order.

 ***How it works***: